learn-co-curriculum/ruby-oo-class-variables-introduction/README.md

 * Using class variables to keep track of data pertaining to a class
 * The concept of remembrance in object-oriented programming

-At a glance, you might assume class variables work like instance variables, however this is not the case.
+At a glance, you might assume class variables work like instance variables;
+however, this is not the case.
 In this section, we'll distinguish the difference between class methods and variables and when to use them.

+If at any point you need a refresher on different types of Ruby variables, [check this blog post](https://medium.com/swlh/hitchhikers-guide-to-ruby-variables-1b4cf83d540c).